+Table Mountain offers many characteristic features and is unique in many ways.
 Table Mountain gets it’s name from it’s flat top.
 It is often covered by clouds formed by the south easterly wind which is known as the Table cloth, a well known feature and magnificent sighting.
-Over the years Table Mountain gained the name “the sleeping giant” because of its shape and structure; it literally looks looking like a sleeping giant.
-Back in the day the Khoi and San people use to refer to it as “Hoerikwaggo”which is translated to ‘Mountain of the Sea’.
+Over the years Table Mountain in Cape Town gained the name “the sleeping giant” because of its shape and structure; it literally looks looking like a sleeping giant, but back in the day the Khoi and San people use to refer to it as “Hoerikwaggo”which is translated to ‘Mountain of the Sea’.

-Table Mountain and has been recognized by United Nations Educational Scientific and Cultural Organisation, making it a UNESCO World Heritage Site.
+Table Mountain in Cape Town and has been recognized by United Nations Educational Scientific and Cultural Organisation, making it a UNESCO World Heritage Site.
 2012 marked a memorable achievement for CT and South Africa as Table Mountain was nominated one of the New 7 Wonders of Nature, and this goes without saying because it is by far one of the most beautiful features of the Western Cape South Africa and in the world.
 Having competed against several worldwide runner ups for the title in an international vote that brought in over 100 million votes, Table Mountain took the win coming in at 7th place for the New 7 Natural Wonders of The World.

 With a visit to Table Mountain in Cape Town, you will find yourself in a hikers paradise and you could also enjoy excellent mountain biking trails, taking in the breeze of nature as you leisurely pedal your way through rugged terrain.
 There are impressive cliffs and rock formations all around the mountain, which makes a popular rock climbing destination.
 There are many options for outdoor activates on Table Mountain and are regularly enjoyed by local and international visitors all year round.